Dewb/teletouch/README.md

 1. Install [Visual Studio Code](https://marketplace.visualstudio.com/vscode) and the [PlatformIO extension](https://platformio.org/platformio-ide)
 2. Open the root folder in Code
 3. Build with `Terminal > Run Build Task` from the menu bar, or the check icon in the PlatformIO toolbar
-4. Send to Teensy with `Terminal > Run Task: Upload` from the menu bar, `pio run` from the terminal, or the right arrow icon in the PlatformIO toolbar
+4. Send to Teensy with `Terminal > Run Task: Upload` from the menu bar, the right arrow icon in the PlatformIO toolbar, or `pio run` from the command line

 *with Arduino + Teensyduino*